geethagrs/NetworkWalks-CyberSecurity/Lab1-B082-GR/README.md

 5. Restarting the computer.
 6. Starting the Kali VM again.

-After enabling virtualization, the VM started successfully.
+After enabling virtualization, the VM will gets start successfully.

 ---

 # 💡 What I Learned

-Through this project, I learned how to create and configure a virtual environment for cybersecurity practice.
+Through this project, I learned how to create and configure a virtual environmrnt in Oracle Virtualbox hypervisor and Kali linux latest version 2026.02.

 The most important concepts I learned include: